eclipse-tractusx/bpdm/docs/architecture/03_Context_And_Scope.md

 * The BPDM Application follows a microservice approach to separate the different components of the system.
 * Within Catena-X there will be only one central operation environment that operates the BPDM Application.
 This operation environment provides the services and data for other operation environment or applications which needs to consume business partner data or golden record data.

+> [!NOTE]
+> The diagram shows the CSV upload of an SME as a separate upload service.
+This is no longer a
+> component of its own: the Gate itself accepts a CSV file, so an SME reaches the same Gate API as
+> any other sharing member.
+See the [Building Block View](05_Building_Block_View.md).

 ## NOTICE